wp-plugins/vicomi-comment-system/readme.txt

 The Vicomi for wordpress plugin seamlessly integrates using the Vicomi API and disable all spam comments at once.
 All data is stored at Vicomi(amazon) servers with no cost.

-Vicomi for WordPress
+= Vicomi for WordPress =

--	Uses the Vicomi API
--	Allowing stylish emotional comments –attach your feelings to a comment
+1. Allowing stylish emotional comments.
+1. Not Only is it Free, It increases your users engagement to your website.
+1. Increase page views amount by 3%-10% (more traffic!) thanks to recommendation widget that recommends other content (comments) within your website.
+1. Easy to install, 5 minutes installation!
--	Allowing moderation tools, moderation insights, spam tools
+1. Allowing moderation tools, moderation insights, spam tools.
--	Comments indexable by search engines (iFrame SEO-friendly)
+1. Comments indexable by search engines (iFrame SEO-friendly).
+1. Attach your feelings to a comment.
+1. Uses the Vicomi API.

-Vicomi Features
+= Vicomi Features =

--	Recommendation comments widget for increasing page-views and engagement
+1. Recommendation comments widget for increasing page-views and engagement.
--	Emotional stylish comments
+1. Emotional stylish comments.
--	Facebook connect, Share tools
+1. Facebook connect, Share tools.
--	Threaded comments and replies
+1. Threaded comments and replies.
--	Free moderation, analytics and admin tools
+1. Free moderation, analytics and admin tools.
--	Spam filtering, URL filtering
+1. Spam filtering, URL filtering.
--	Statistics tools
+1. Statistics tools.

 == Installation ==

 Installation

-1) Download Vicomi Comments plugin file.
+1. Download Vicomi Comments plugin file.
-2) In your WP Admin panel click on Plugins (Admin menu on the left)
+1. In your WP Admin panel click on Plugins (Admin menu on the left)
-3) Add New plugin from the Plugins menu.
+1. Add New plugin from the Plugins menu.
-4) Upload the file (choose the vicomi.zip plugin file) to the 'wp-content/plugins/' directory inside of WordPress and then click Install Now.
+1. Upload the file (choose the vicomi.zip plugin file) to the 'wp-content/plugins/' directory inside of WordPress and then click Install Now.
-5) After the installation has completed, click Activate Plugin.
+1. After the installation has completed, click Activate Plugin.
-6) Add your Vicomi account details, or create a new account (from vicomi.com website) if needed.
+1. Add your Vicomi account details, or create a new account (from vicomi.com website) if needed.

 Via wordpress plugin page - Login to wordpress plugin page, search for vicomi plugin, install it, activate it, enter your Vicomi account details and your done.